Separatism in Russia: Other causes

-Major movements
+Secessionist movements

-Many separatist movements in Russia have existed before the collapse of the Soviet Union and have some support from the local elites and people.
-Some have risen to relevance after the 2022-2023 Russian invasion of Ukraine.
+Most of the movements in this list have existed before the collapse of the Soviet Union.
+These movements have some levels of support among the local population, diaspora, local politicians, and regional elites.
+Most of the movements are still small in size and have limited support.

 Northwestern Federal District

 The main groups pushing for autonomy and separatism within the Northwestern Federal District are Finno-Ugric peoples, but other civic nationalist movements are also prominent in the region.
 The movements are mainly located in the Kaliningrad, Leningrad and Arkhangelsk Oblasts, as well as in the Karelian and Komi Republics.
+The movements in the Northwest are influenced by their close proximity to the European Union and NATO.